paolopas/AMQP-CPP/README.md

 Now, if an error occurs with declaring the queue, it will not have consequences for the other call.
-But this comes at a small price: setting up the extra channel requires and extra instruction to be sent to the RabbitMQ server, so some extra bytes are sent over the network, and some additional resources in both the client application and the RabbitMQ server are used (although this is all very limited).
+But this comes at a small price: setting up the extra channel requires an extra instruction to be sent to the RabbitMQ server, so some extra bytes are sent over the network, and some additional resources in both the client application and the RabbitMQ server are used (although this is all very limited).